NsuhoridemUkem/HR-Data-Project/README.md

 # HR-Data-Project
 A comprehensive HR analytics dashboard project leveraging synthetic data and Tableau to visualize workforce trends, demographics, and salary insights for strategic decision-making.

-Here’s the updated **README.md** with a clean and professional structure—no emojis, and a full table of contents included.

 ---

 # HR Dashboard – Data Analysis & Visualization Project